 - Painful and/or loose dentures or partials

 We are dedicated to assisting you in making the best decision for replacing a missing tooth.
 In order to do so, we will conduct an in-office evaluation that includes gathering and discussing your complete health history, taking implant-specific x-rays and assessing your oral condition.
-During your consultation visit(s) Dr. Seibert or Dr. Suleiman-Ata will address your specific needs and considerations.
+During your consultation visit(s) Dr. Seibert will address your specific needs and considerations.
 Depending upon the type of implant treatment you need, your consultation may include a special cone beam CT scan of your jawbone.

 With dental implants, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.

 Dental implants are intimately connected with the underlying bone in the mouth and gum tissues surrounding the jawbone.
 Since periodontists are the dental experts who specialize in precisely these areas, they are ideal members of your dental implant team.
-Not only do periodontists have experience working with other dental professionals, they also have the special knowledge, training and facilities that you need to obtain teeth that will look and feel just like your own.
+Not only do periodontists have experience working with other dental professionals, they also have a special knowledge, training, and facilities that you need to obtain teeth that will look and feel just like your own.
 To ensure the success of a dental implant, a well-coordinated working relationship between your periodontist, general dentist, laboratory technician, implant company representatives and you, the patient, is critical.

 Your questions and concerns are important to us, and our staff will work with you very closely to help make your procedure a success.
 We will address all your questions and work as a team with your dentist to optimize the result of your treatment.
 Your comfort and the success of your treatment are very important to us.